evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 ---
-description: How to add monitoring panels to the dashboard.
+description: How to add monitoring Panels to the Dashboard.
 ---

-We recommend starting with [pre-built tabs](add_dashboard_tabs.md) for a quick start.
+We recommend starting with [pre-built Tabs](add_dashboard_tabs.md) for a quick start.

 # Code example